farm-fe/rfcs/rfcs/001-core-architecture/rfc.md

 ```

 #### 5.1.4 Parse
-Parsing the module's content to a internal `Module` instance, parsing source code to ast and so on.
+Parsing the module's content into an internal `Module` instance, converting source code to an AST, and so on.

 * **`Hook Kind`**: `first`